The Puritan: Act I

 The two sets of characters, Puritans and scoundrels, begin to make contact in the third scene.
-Corporal Oath, another cashiered soldier, encounters three of Lady Plus' servants, Frailty, Simon St. Mary Overies, and Nicholas St. Antlings.
+Corporal Oath, another cashiered soldier, encounters three of Lady Plus's servants, Frailty, Simon St. Mary Overies, and Nicholas St. Antlings.
 Amid some comic back-and-forth about Puritan hypocrisy and the Corporal's bad breath, it is revealed that Nicholas St. Antlings is a kinsman of Captain Idle.
-At the scene's end, Nicholas and the Corporal also head off to the Marshalsea Prison to learn the Captain Idle's fate.
+At the scene's end, Nicholas and the Corporal also head off to the Marshalsea Prison to learn Captain Idle's fate.
 (St. Antlings and St. Mary Overies are two London parishes that were centres of Puritan activity in the early 17th century.
 The Puritan preacher William Crashaw took offence at the play's satire against Puritans, and preached a sermon on the subject in 1608.)